-You can have your Part D late enrollment penalty automatically withdrawn from your checking or savings account each month.
+You can have your plan premium automatically withdrawn from your checking or savings account each month.
 The program is free and eliminates the need for you to send a check every month.
 To choose this option, please contact Member Services.
 We will be happy to help you set this up.
-Generally, we will withdraw the payment from your bank account on
+Generally, we will withdraw the payment from your bank account on the 1st of each month.
+(Phone numbers for Member Services are printed on the back cover of this document.)

-Option 3: You can pay your Part D late enrollment penalty by credit card or debit card
+Option 3: You can pay your plan premium by credit card or debit card

-You can have the Part D late enrollment penalty charged to your credit card or debit card each month.
+You can have the plan premium charged to your credit card or debit card each month.
 To choose this option, please contact Member Services.
 We will be happy to help you set this up.
 Generally, we will charge your credit card or debit card on the 1st of each month.